Deploy Applications

 • Multiple containers per device.
 Run as many workloads as the device's CPU, RAM, and storage allow.

-Deployment Methods
+Deployment methods

 ALPON supports two image sources.
-Both deploy through the same Applications tab on Connect; the difference is where the image lives.
+Both deploy through the same Applications tab on Sixfab Connect; the difference is where the image lives.

-Docker Hub
+Docker Hub Quick start

-• No build pipeline needed
+• No build step required

 • Type the image path and deploy